-While the mask cools down, it will take the shape of your face or body.
+The mask will feel warm.
+While it cools down, it takes the shape of your face or body.

 It is important for you to lie in the exact same position on the table during each radiation session.
-That is why nurses will put marker lines or bullet markers on your mask with a felt-tip pen.
+That is why nurses will put marker lines or points on your mask with a felt-tip pen.